A new scale in the quasi-static limit of Aether Scalar Tensor Theory: The model

 \section{The model}

-In the quasi-static weak-field limit and with only non-relativistic matter sources, the action of the AeST model reads \citep{Skordis2020,Mistele2023},\footnote{ The derivation follows \citet{Skordis2020}.
+In the quasi-static weak-field limit and with only non-relativistic matter sources, the action $S$ of AeST can be written in terms of the Newtonian gravitational potential $\Phi$, a scalar field $\varphi$, and a vector field $\vec{A}$ \citep{Skordis2020,Mistele2023},\footnote{ The derivation follows \cite{Skordis2020}.
 We start with a Newtonian gauge for the metric and use the assumption of a weak-field limit with no time-dependence (except $\dot{\varphi} = \mathrm{const}$, see below).
 Then, the $ij$ components of the Einstein equations imply that the metric depends only on a single potential $\Phi$, which we substitute back into the action.
-This last step works because the fields $\varphi$ and $\vec{A}$ do not couple to the metric components $g_{ij}$ in this quasi-static weak-field limit. }
+This last step works because the fields $\varphi$ and $\vec{A}$ do not couple to the metric components $g_{ij}$ in this quasi-static weak-field limit. } \begin{widetext}

-where $\Phi$ is the Newtonian gravitational potential, $\varphi$ is a scalar field, $\vec{A}$ is a vector field, and $\rho_b$ denotes the matter density.
+\end{widetext} Here, $\rho_b$ denotes the matter density.
 We use the notation $\rho_b$ because only the baryonic matter is relevant in the cases we discuss explicitly below.
 The function $\mathcal{J}$ determines how the model interpolates between the Newtonian regime (for accelerations larger than $a_0$) and the MOND regime (for accelerations smaller than $a_0$).
 That is, $\mathcal{J}$ determines what is called the interpolation function in MOND \citep{Famaey2012}.
 Further, $\hat{G}$, $Q_0$, $m$, and $K_B$ are constants with mass dimension $-2$, $1$, $1$, and $0$, respectively.
 In the following, we sometimes use the notation

 We do not set $\dot{\varphi}$ to zero because any $\dot{\varphi} = \mathrm{const}$ also allows for static solutions.
 Indeed, the AeST model contains a so-called ghost condensate and $\dot{\varphi}$ represents the chemical potential of this condensate.
-This is explained in more detail in \citet{Mistele2023}.
+This is explained in more detail in \cite{Mistele2023}.
 The term multiplied by $m^2$ is related to the condensate's energy density.

 The constant $\hat{G}$ is related to the Newtonian gravitational constant $G_N$ as

 with constant $f_G$.
 Here, $G_N$ is what enters the total acceleration felt by matter in the Newtonian regime, i.e. at accelerations larger than $a_0$.
 That is, in spherical symmetry and in the Newtonian regime, the total acceleration has the form $G_N M/r^2$ with the total mass $M$ and the spherical radius $r$.